victorysoftworks/snes-gamepad/README.md

 If no buttons are being pressed on the gamepad, or if there is no gamepad connected, this method returns an empty Array.

+You are encouraged to place your manual checking for button presses inside an `onConnected` callback, preferably within a `setInterval` or `requestAnimationFrame` function that can be cancelled if the `onDisconnected` callback fires.

 ### Vanilla JavaScript

-If you are using the compiled `SnesGamepad` library in a vanilla JavaScript project, the enumerated values are cast to plain strings, such as `"Up"`, `"A"`, or `"Start"`.
+If you are using the compiled SNES Gamepad library in a vanilla JavaScript project, the enumerated values are cast to plain strings, such as `"Up"`, `"A"`, or `"Start"`.

 ## Method Reference